microsoft/pxt-arcade/docs/tutorials/barrel-dodger.md

 Get a ``||scene:set tilemap to||`` and put it in ``||loops:on start||``.
 Click on the gray box to open the ``tilemap editor``.
-In the bottom left corner, set the size of the tilemap to ``10x8`` and draw a platform for in the bottom two rows of the tilemap.
+In the bottom left corner, set the size of the tilemap to ``10x8`` and draw a platform in the bottom two rows of the tilemap.
 Finally, click the `Wall` button, and fill in those two rows with wall tiles.

 ![Example of drawing tilemap](/static/lessons/barrel-dodger/draw-tilemap.gif)